-- 3. SRS and CPF investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks and SRS Operators to submit their votes by 10.00 a.m. on 13 January 2021. - 4.
-The duly executed Proxy Form must be submitted to the Company in the following manner: - a) if submitted by post, be lodged at the office of the Company's Share Registrar, Tricor Barbinder Share Registration Services, 80 Robinson Road #11-02, Singapore 068898; - b) if submitted electronically, by sending a scanned pdf copy by email to corporate@casa.com.sg, in either case not less than 48 hours before the time appointed for the AGM; or - c) if submitted electronically via the AGM website, not less than 48 hours before the time appointed for the AGM.
+- 3. SRS and CPF investors who wish to appoint the Chairman of the Meeting as proxy should approach their respective CPF Agent Banks and SRS Operators to submit their votes by 10.00 a.m. on 21 December 2021. - 4.
+The duly executed Proxy Form must be submitted to the Company in the following manner: - a) if submitted by post, be lodged at the office of the Company's Share Registrar, Tricor Barbinder Share Registration Services, 80 Robinson Road #11-02, Singapore 068898 or - b) if submitted electronically, by sending a scanned pdf copy by email to corporate@casa.com.sg, in either case not less than 48 hours before the time appointed for the AGM.